|

 advised by Prof. Boyuan Chen.

-various forms of human feedback and priors embedded in foundation models.
+as various forms of human feedback and priors embedded in foundation models.

 Previously, I graduated from Columbia with an MS degree, where I worked on robust computer